-- Demonstrate critical thinking and problem solving skills supported by appropriate qualitative and quantitative techniques. - Demonstrate the ability to integrate general knowledge across science disciplines developing strategic recommendations that embody the functional areas of science in a diverse and global setting. - Demonstrate their ability to function in a science environment through internship assignments. - Effectively conduct scientific research in graduate school, professional school, and the science workforce
+- Demonstrate critical thinking and problem solving skills supported by appropriate qualitative and quantitative techniques. - Demonstrate the ability to integrate general knowledge across science disciplines, developing strategic recommendations that embody the functional areas of science in a diverse and global setting. - Demonstrate their ability to function in a science environment through internship assignments. - Effectively conduct scientific research in graduate and professional schools, and the scienceworkforce.